 According to recent studies, AI can reduce the time to hire by up to 75%, allowing companies to secure top talent before their competitors.
 This also translates into reduced operational costs, a compelling reason many organisations invest in artificial intelligence in HR.

-Why Does Human Involvement Still Matter?
+Why Human Involvement Still Matters in Hiring

 Despite these advancements, human judgment remains indispensable.
 Here's why: